Local Authority Building Control

 Regulations and compliance requirements are different for Scotland and Northern

 Not notifiable to FENSA

-The FENSA scheme does not cover the following and work should be notified to the local authority:
+The FENSA scheme does not cover the following:

 - New build dwellings

 - New domestic extensions

 - Any glazing work in commercial and industrial buildings

 - Listed buildings or those in conservation areas

 - Doors with less than 50% glazing

 - Room conversions e.g. bathroom converted into bedroom, new loft conversions